Intangible Assets Accounting | Amortization

 Overview of Intangible Assets

 An intangible asset is a non-physical asset that has a useful life of greater than one year.
 Examples of intangible assets are trademarks, customer lists, motion pictures, franchise agreements, and computer software.
-There are several types of intangible assets.

 - Artistic assets.
 This can include photos, videos, paintings, movies, and audio recordings.